What Is The Silvertown Tunnel?

 I don't have a car?
 Will I ever get to see this exciting new infrastructure?

 You do have bus options, though they've been scaled back somewhat.
-Just two bus routes will run regular services through the tunnel.
-The existing 129 service will be extended from the existing terminus at North Greenwich up through the Royal Docks.
-A new Superloop route called the SL4 will also use the tunnel.
+Just two bus routes run regular services through the tunnel.
+The existing 129 service has been extended from its terminus at North Greenwich up through the Royal Docks.
+A new Superloop route called the SL4 now also uses the tunnel.
 Beware, though.
-That one's an express between Blackheath and Leamouth, and won't be stopping at North Greenwich.
-All buses through the tunnel will be zero emission.
+That one's an express between Blackheath and Leamouth, and doesn't stop at North Greenwich.
+All buses through the tunnel are zero emission.

 In a surprisingly generous twist, the various bus routes will all be free to use for at least the first year.